prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-basics.md

     }
 ```

-Yes.
+Yup.
 That's fully functional code that works.
 Just add references to `WinApi`, and `WinApi.Controls` which are both `less than 150kb` combined, and it'll do what its excepted to do.
-However, before I get into samples that look nifty, let's look at a precise translation of the C++ programs, without the use of the `Window` abstraction that `WinApi` provides in the helper namespace `WinApi.Windows`.
+However, before I get into samples that look nifty, let's look at a precise translation of the C/C++ program in the previous article, without the use of the `Window` abstraction that `WinApi` provides in the helper namespace `WinApi.Windows`.

 A very raw program that uses the Windows API would look like this: